NethServer/ns8-core/core/agent/README.md

 - The final event exit code is written to the agent log only
 - Commands sent to AGENT_COMFD are ignored (and redirected to the agent stderr)
+- The AGENT_ACKFD variable is not available at all